nandhu6523/Ex_8_CheckBox/README.md

 Thus a Simple Android Application to create an check box and display the selected check box using Android Studio was developed and executed successfully.

-## Result:
-Thus a Simple Android Application to create an check box and display the selected check box using Android Studio was developed and executed successfully.